hashb/chenna.me/_posts/2023/2023-01-03-my-last-10-years-on-github.md

 ![Last 10 years on Github]({{"/assets/images/20230102/contributions.png"|absolute_url}})

 I created my github account almost 10 years go in March of 2013.
 I was in India for mid 2016.
 I mainly used github for my personal website (github pages) and some Kaggle stuff.

-I became active in 2017 for a brief moment, I think this was the year I worked on a bunch of side projects.
+August of 2016, I moved to Utah for grad school.
+I worked at [LL4MA Lab](https://robot-learning.cs.utah.edu/people) and we mainly used Bitbucket.
+Because of that my github is mostly dormant during this period.
+I became active in 2017 for a brief moment, I think this was the year I worked on a bunch of side projects and assignments that I wanted to show off.
 I quickly got distracted from this though.

 2018 was when I graduated and started searching for jobs.
 I joined